Nicolás Maduro Guerra

-Nicolás Ernesto Maduro Guerra (born 21 June 1990) is a Venezuelan politician and the son of the President of Venezuela, Nicolás Maduro.
-Since 2021, Maduro Jr. is a member of the Venezuelan National Assembly, the unicameral legislative body of Venezuela.
+Nicolás Ernesto Maduro Guerra (born 21 June 1990), also referred to as Nicolás Maduro Jr., Maduro Jr., or Nicolasito, is a Venezuelan politician and economist and the son of the President of Venezuela, Nicolás Maduro.
+Maduro Jr. has served as a deputy in the Venezuelan National Assembly in the V Legislature for the state of La Guaira since 2021, the unicameral legislative body of Venezuela.
+He was previously a member of the National Constituent Assembly between 2017 and 2020.
+He is a leader of the United Socialist Party of Venezuela (PSUV).

-He served as Head of the Corps of Special Inspectors of the Presidency and Coordinator of the National Film School of Venezuela, appointed by his father.
+He served as head of the Corps of Special Inspectors of the Presidency and Coordinator of the National Film School of Venezuela, appointed by his father.
 Maduro Jr. also served in 2014 as the delegate of El Valle Capital District to the United Socialist Party of Venezuela party congress.

+He has been charged in the United States for alleged drug trafficking, which he denies.

 Early life and education

 Maduro Guerra was born in Venezuela on 21 June 1990.
-He is the son of his father's first marriage with Adriana Guerra Angulo.
+He is the son of his father's first marriage to Adriana Guerra Angulo.
 As a child, he was interested in arts and between 1998 and 2004, he was a flautist in Venezuela's El Sistema program.
 Though Maduro Guerra sought a career in music, he placed 77 of 235 on a waiting list for the National Experimental University of the Arts and decided to abandon the idea.
-His high school scores were "not extraordinary", he scored 42.368% in reading classes and 64.461% in mathematics, graduating from Liceo Urbaneja Achelpohl School.
+His high school scores were "not extraordinary", he scored 42% in reading classes and 64% in mathematics, graduating from Liceo Urbaneja Achelpohl School.

 Maduro Guerra attended the National Experimental University of the Armed Forces where he specialized in economics.
 In 2011, he began working for the Public Ministry of Venezuela until his condition became unknown among the organization in 2014.